 - Automate — avoid manual and repetitive tasks by using declarative semantics and workflows.

-The current trend in data science is to build “ML factories,” i.e. much like in agile software development, build automated pipelines which take data, pre-process it, run training, generate, deploy and monitor the models.
+The current trend in data science is to build “ML factories,” where, much like in agile software development, ML teams build automated pipelines that take data, pre-process it, run training, generate, deploy and monitor the models.
 The declarative and automated deployment and scaling approach offered by Kubernetes is a great baseline, but it’s missing a way to manage such pipelines on top of that.

-A relatively new tool which is part of the Kubeflow project is Pipelines, a set of services and UI aimed at creating and managing ML pipelines.
+Pipelines, part of the Kubeflow project, is a set of services and UI aimed at creating and managing ML pipelines.
 We can write our own code or build from a large set of pre-defined components and algorithms contributed by companies like Google, Amazon, Microsoft, IBM, NVIDIA, Iguazio, etc.